Message from the Director

 Variety of Courses

-At present, we're working on the lineup of courses to be offered during Spring and Summer 2013.
-So stay tuned.
+At present, we're working on the lineup of courses to be offered during Fall 2014.
+Stay tuned.

 For now, though, and to gain a fuller sense of what we teach, do be sure to look over descriptions of courses we have offered in the recent past, among them: Unruly Bodies in American Literature; Literature, Trauma, and Climate Crisis; Masterpieces of American Violence; Queer Victorians; Reading Shakespeare (After the New Historicism); British Gothic Fiction; Grammar; Literature and Psychoanalysis; and others.